CP5 Assembly Guide

 Populate Remaining Small Parts

-Sort the parts from bags 2, 4, some of 5 on page 2 of the Component Sorting Sheet.
+Sort the parts from bag 3 (on page 2 of the Component Sorting Sheet).

 Solder IC Sockets